xl0/lovely-docs/doc_db/sveltejs-sveltekit/api-reference/$env∕static∕public/essence.md

-Access public environment variables in SvelteKit applications via the $env/static/public module.
+Module for importing public environment variables that are statically replaced at build time and safe to expose to client code.